Silver Circle (film)

-Silver Circle is a 2013 American computer-animated thriller film.
+Silver Circle is a 2013 American animated thriller film.
 Set in a dystopian future, it follows a group called the Rebels, who have vowed to take down the Federal Reserve.

 Silver Circle was given a limited release in the United States on March 22, 2013.
 The film drew criticism for its libertarian slant and for the quality of its animation.

 Reception

-Critical response

 On Rotten Tomatoes, the film has an approval rating of 0% based on 6 reviews.
-On Metacritic, the film has a score of 21 out of 100 based on 6 critics, indicating "generally unfavorable reviews."
+On Metacritic, the film has a score of 21 out of 100 based on 6 critics, indicating "generally unfavorable reviews".